 Chocolate Pinwheel Cookies Recipe

-I recently joined a new baking group called the Home Baker’s Challenge.
-This is my first bake with the group and it turned out to be a wonderful one.
-In my house the debate for vanilla Vs chocolate is always on.
+I recently joined a new baking group called the Home Baker's Challenge.
+This was my first bake with the group, and it turned out to be a wonderful one.
+In my house, the debate about vanilla Vs chocolate is always on.

 My husband and little one are chocoholics, whereas I and my older one prefer vanilla over chocolate anytime.
 This cookie turned out to be a perfect piece to satisfy both our taste buds.